-- Talk to faculty about possible research opportunities at Kalamazoo College.
-Faculty typically take on research students during the summer or may have suggestions of places to contact
+- Talk to professors about possible research opportunities at Kalamazoo College.
+Professors typically take on research students during the summer or may have suggestions of places to contact.
+See

-- Contact researchers and institutions directly: Perhaps you know of a lab or project that is doing the type of research that you are particularly interested in, or you are fixed on the idea of being in a particular geographic location and want to look for something in that area.
-Initiative on your part is likely to be viewed positively so don’t be shy about contacting the lab or project coordinator directly to express your interest in working with them.
+- Create your own experience by contacting researchers and institutions directly: Perhaps you know of a lab or project that is doing the type of research that you are particularly interested in, or you are fixed on the idea of being in a particular geographic location and want to look for something in that area.
+Initiative on your part to search out and contact individuals is likely to be viewed positively so don’t be shy about contacting the lab or project coordinator directly to express your interest in working with them.

 - Dow bulletin board: Postings received from a variety of institutions are displayed on 3rd Floor bulletin boards of Dow Science Center

-- Center for Career and Professional Development (CCPD): Kalamazoo College students may search for internship and externship opportunities through the CCPD web site.
+- Center for Career and Professional Development (CCPD): Kalamazoo College students can schedule an appointment with a career coach or search for internship and externship opportunities through Handshake.